bioinfo-cattaneoLab/nanopore/STRique/pipeline.md

 ```
 # 2 Count repeats:

 ### 2.1 For counting the repeats is important write a config-file using parameters that you find in yours Sam file.
-If you have already a SAM-file you can skip the following command line otherwise you have to convert a BAM-file in SAM.
+If you have already a SAM-file you can skip the following command line otherwise you have to convert a BAM-file in SAM with this [job](STRique_jobs/condor-bam2sam.job).

 ```
 condor_submit -name ettore -a "n=1" /path/to/my/job